adopted-ember-addons/ember-file-upload/tests/dummy/app/templates/docs/testing.md

 # Acceptance Tests

-`ember-file-upload` provides a `upload` helper for acceptance and integration tests:
+`ember-file-upload` provides an `upload` helper for acceptance and integration tests:

 ```javascript
 import { upload } from 'ember-file-upload/test-support';